SparklyPower/SparklyPaper/README.md

 * Lazily create `LootContext` for criterions
   * For each player on each tick, enter block triggers are invoked, and these create loot contexts that are promptly thrown away since the trigger doesn't pass the predicate.
   * To avoid this, we now lazily create the LootContext if the criterion passes the predicate AND if any of the listener triggers require a loot context instance.
+* Spooky month optimizations
+  * The quintessential patch that other performance forks also have for... some reason???
+I thought that this optimization was too funny to not do it in SparklyPaper.
+  * Caches when Bat's spooky season starts and ends, and when Skeleton and Zombies halloween starts and ends.
+The epoch is updated every 90 days.
+If your server is running for 90+ days straight without restarts, congratulations!
+  * Avoids unnecessary date checks, even tho that this shouldn't really improve performance that much... unless you have a lot of bats/zombies/skeletons spawning.
 * Check how much MSPT (milliseconds per tick) each world is using in `/mspt`
   * Useful to figure out which worlds are lagging your server.
 ![Per World MSPT](docs/per-world-mspt.png)